 Start with Honest, Respectful Communication

-Open, non-confrontational dialogue is the foundation of healthy boundaries.
-Instead of placing blame or issuing ultimatums, try using “I” statements:
+Open, non-confrontational dialogue is often the foundation of healthier boundaries with elderly parents.
+Instead of placing blame or making ultimatums, focus on calm and direct communication that explains your limits clearly.

 -